xanning/xbox-trial-redeemer/README.md

-# I am termed, and i'll be never coming back to these things.
+# I am termed.

 # xbox-trial-redeemer
 Redeems XGPC codes in Selenium.
 Holy shit???
 IS THIS EVEN CODEABLE?!?!?!??!

 # Warning:

 I deprecated this.
+I wont fix any bugs on this.
 Consider using the one with XAG support https://github.com/xanning/trial-redeemer-xag-support/

 # Buggy